Skip to content

 Create a list of SNPs in high-LD or HLA regions

-Next, use high-ld.txt to extract all SNPs which are located in the regions described in the file using the code as follows:
+Next, use high-ld.txt to extract all SNPs that are located in the regions described in the file using the code as follows:

 plink --file ${plinkFile} --make-set high-ld.txt --write-set --out hild